luciano-fiandesio/til/linux/grant-access-to-files-and-folders.md

-# Grant access to file and folders for multiple users
+# Grant access to files and folders to multiple users

 In Linux, files and directories have permission sets such as _owner_ (owner or user of the file), _group_ (associated group) and others.
 However, these permission sets have limitations and doesn’t allow users to set different permissions to different users.